Who is Responsible for Littering from a Motor Vehicle?

 When you decide to report someone littering from a motor vehicle, you’ll need to provide specific details to help authorities handle the situation efficiently:

-• Vehicle Description: The make, model, color, and type of the vehicle (sedan, SUV, etc.) are crucial.
+• Vehicle Description: The make, model, color, and vehicle type (e.g., sedan, SUV) are crucial.
 For instance, was it a red Toyota Camry or a blue Ford F-150?

-• License Plate Number: This is the most important piece of information.
-Without the license plate number, authorities may find it challenging to track down the offender.
+• License Plate Number: This is the most critical piece of information.
+Without the license plate number, authorities may struggle to identify the offender.

 • Location and Time: Note the exact location where the littering occurred, including the street name, highway number, or any nearby landmarks.
 Include the date and time as well.